SeanArchibald/scale-workshop/README.md

 ## Changelog

+### 1.1
+* New feature: Export tuning files for Harmor and Sytrus synths (thanks to Azorlogh)
+* Improvement: 'Mode' feature now shows a counter while you input a subset

 ### 1.0.4
 * New feature: 'Approximate' method for modifying scales can produce rational approximations of your scale
 * Improvement: Enumerate Chord method of scale generation now allows for inverted chords (e.g. 4:5:6 inverted would give 10:12:15)